The Ledger · Oct '25 – Jun '26

 Sankey · all figures period totals · hover flows for amounts

-Of every inflow dollar, 83 cents went straight to a credit card.
-Yet balances dropped only $1,009 — $2,426 was consumed by interest alone.
+Of every inflow dollar, most went straight to a credit card.
+Balances are down $1,893 — but $2,841 was consumed by interest alone.

 — The cost of revolving debt